que-etc/resize-observer-polyfill/README.md

 gulp test:spec
 ```

-If you want to test some specific browser that is not present in karmas' config file you'll need
+If you want to test some specific browser that is not present in karmas' config file you need
 to run `gulp test:spec:manual` and then navigate to the `http://localhost:9876/debug.html` page.

-To run tests against a native implementation you'll need to remove top imports from the `ResizeObserver.spec.js` test suite in the first place.
+To run tests against a native implementation you need to remove top imports from the `ResizeObserver.spec.js` test suite in the first place.
 Also don't forget to make sure that Resize Observer API is enabled in browser that is being tested.

 [travis-image]: https://travis-ci.org/que-etc/resize-observer-polyfill.svg?branch=master